Mariah Carey Reportedly In Danger Of Losing Recording Contract After Latest Flop

 “They were not sellers, and didn’t get played on radio,” the site said of Mariah’s two failed singles under L.A.
 Reid’s leadership at Epic, claiming that the singer is not even working on a new album right now.
 “There is no work being done toward an album, and no conversations are taking place between Epic and Carey’s team.”

-The site went on to suggest that Mariah’s manager Stella Bulochnikov could be part of the reason Carey’s legendary career is suffering and supposedly could result in her being dropped by her label, as Stella’s management style raised eyebrows with fans during her stint on Mariah’s recent E! docuseries Mariah’s Word.
+The site went on to suggest that Mariah’s manager, Stella Bulochnikov, could be part of the reason Carey’s legendary career is suffering and supposedly could result in her being dropped by her label, as Stella’s management style raised eyebrows with fans during her stint on Mariah’s recent E! docuseries Mariah’s World.

 Showbiz411 alleged that Stella is “fiercely protective” of Carey and even had some of the singer’s former employees accusing her of having “cut the singer off from everyone,” which reportedly includes L.A.
 Reid.